Bemzy6618/Assignment2_Requirements/README.md

   - Develop a reporting module (or dashboard) that displays bias scores per category.
   - Create automated tests to ensure bias alerts trigger correctly when thresholds are breached.

+- **Outcome**:
+  - A comprehensive bias analysis report is generated automatically, enabling developers to identify and correct imbalances in the training data.